oesteban/hcph-sops/docs/processing/qaqc-criteria-preprocessed.md

     Tweak the spatial normalization and re-run *fMRIPrep* in case of a misalignment of the ventricles, subcortical regions, or the corpus callosum.
     You can, however, be more lenient with GM alignment.
 - [ ] Check for severe stretching or distortion of the T1w.
-  If observed, use the preprocessed BOLD images in subject space for the analysis rather than MNI.

   !!! note "We can afford to work in subject space because our study is based on a single subject"